 It’s not worth running your face into the ground because you’re too stubborn.

-If the dizziness is accompanied by profuse sweating, breathless, and confusion—seek medical attention immediately.
+If the dizziness is accompanied by profuse sweating, vomiting, breathlessness, and confusion—seek medical attention immediately.

 7. When You’re Pregnant